 “If fighting will not result in victory, then you must not fight even at the ruler’s bidding.”

 …on roadmaps.
 If the goal is to achieve product/market fit, then you must never build something that decreases that fit.
 It’s rarely a decisive victory, but each small battle must take you in the right direction.
 So take one battle at a time, reflect, and then consider the next.
 Roadmaps with just one box don’t really make sense anyway.

 “Regard your soldiers as your children, and they will follow you into the deepest valleys; look upon them as your own beloved sons, and they will stand by you even unto death.”

 …on accountability.
 Every founder wants a team that will dig deep when needed.
 That will do the hard things.
-The best way as always, is to show example.
+The best way as always is to show an example.
 Be consistent.
-Treat small problems like they’re big problems.
+Treat small problems like their big problems.
 Don’t let it slide.
 Show the team everything matters.

 When you hit that first real rough patch, you’ll want to have established that culture, rather than try to instill it at that very moment.
 You don’t want to ask people to do hard things, you want them to want to do hard things without asking.
 It must be culture.

 “Rapidity is the essence of war: The further you penetrate into a country, the greater will be the solidarity of your troops, and thus the defenders will not prevail against you.”

 …on getting ahead early.
 There is a positive feedback loop that happens when you charge into a new market with a good product.
 You win clients.
 Suddenly you win awards too.
 Investors call you.
 Hiring becomes easy.
 All of the above becomes harder and harder for new upstarts.
 Winners attract more wins.
 Nothing is left to the losers.

 Of course, most will never see this.
 So don’t count on it.
 If it happens, enjoy the heck out of it, while it lasts.
 You may never see it again.

 “Keep your army continually on the move, and devise unfathomable plans.”